Generated wooded Michigan river scene representing the Rifle River, not an exact location photo

 Useful for trout-focused wade sessions away from the heaviest recreation-area concentration.

-Lower Sterling corridor
+Lower Sterling area

 Best treated as a gauge and larger-river context check rather than the default trout answer in warm periods.